akka/akka-management/docs/src/main/paradox/akka-management.md

 Libraries (referred to as "management extensions") can contribute to the exposed HTTP routes by appending to the `akka.management.http.route-providers` list.
-The core `AkkaManagement` extension then collects all the routes and serves them together under the management HTTP endpoint.
-This is in order to avoid having to start multiple HTTP servers for each additional extension, and also, it allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).
+The core `AkkaManagement` extension then collects all the routes and serves them together under the management HTTP server.
+This is in order to avoid having to start an additional HTTP server for each additional extension, and also, it allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).

-Management extensions those nature is "active" (as in, they "do something proactively") are not to be started automatically, and should be still invoked by the user.
+Management extensions whose nature is "active" (as in, they "do something proactively") should not be started automatically, but instead be started manually by the user.
 One example of that is the Cluster Bootstrap, which on one hand does contributes routes to Akka Management, however the bootstraping process does not start unless `ClusterBootstrap().start()` is invoked, which allows the user to decide when exactly it is ready and wants to start joining an existing cluster.